xsdk-project/MathPackagesTraining2020/pages/setup_instructions.md

 qsub -I -n 1 -t 5 -A ATPESC2019 -q debug cd HandsOnLessons/hand_coded_heat
 make mpi_test
+mpicc mpi_test.c -o mpi_test
 mpiexec -n 4 ./mpi_test
-echo $?
+Size=4, Rank=0
+Size=4, Rank=1
+Size=4, Rank=2
+Size=4, Rank=3
 exit
 ```
   * The `qsub` command reserves a cooley node for interactive work for 5 minutes.
     You may have to wait a moment for the interactive prompt on the reserved node to return.
   * The above commands produce makefile and execution output.
 In particular
     the last `echo` command should produce a `0` response.
-1. As soon after 9am, Tuesday , August 6th as possible, allocate an interactive node on
+1. As soon after 9:30am, Tuesday , August 6th as possible, allocate an interactive node on
    cooley.
 The following command allocates a single Cooley node (`-n 1`) for 480 minutes
-   (`-t 480`) using the ATPESC2019 allocation (`-A ATPESC2019`) and the training reservation (`-q training`):
+   (`-t 480`) using the ATPESC2019 allocation (`-A ATPESC2019`) and the queue reservation (`-q R.ATPESC2019_0806_1`):
 ```
-qsub -I -n 1 -t 480 -A ATPESC2019 -q training
+qsub -I -n 1 -t 480 -A ATPESC2019 -q R.ATPESC2019_0806_1
 ```
 The command blocks until the node is ready.
-Until the allocation expires (480mins in this example), all commands executed in the returned session will run on the allocated compute node; `mpiexec` can be used directly instead of going through `qsub`.
+Until the allocation expires (480 minutes in this example), all commands executed in the returned session will run on the allocated compute node; `mpiexec` can be used directly instead of going through `qsub`.
-  * **Note 1:** The special `-q training` will not be functional until 9am, August 6th and will go away 9pm that same day.
+  * **Note 1:** The special `-q R.ATPESC2019_0806_1` will not be functional until 9:30 am, August 6th and will go away at 5:30pm that same day.
+Another queue, `-q R.ATPESC2019_0806_2` will be used for *evening* hands-on lessons from 6:30pm to 9:30pm.
   * **Note 2:** Please **DO NOT** run MPI jobs on the login nodes.
 Instead, run them on an allocated compute node.
   * **Note 3:** Be aware, however, that any running job will be terminated when your allocation expires.
   * **Note 4:** To enable X windows for visualization on the compute node, you can open a new terminal and login to the allocated compute node by doing `ssh -Y cc0xx` (`cc0xx` is your node id)